MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/xbox-analytics-report.md

-﻿---
+---
-Description: The Xbox analytics report in Partner Center shows you statistics about how your customers are engaging with the Xbox features in your product.
+description: The Xbox analytics report in Partner Center shows you statistics about how your customers are engaging with the Xbox features in your product.
 title: Xbox analytics report
 ms.date: 03/21/2019
 ms.topic: article